ncphillips/truecoders.io/about.markdown

 is_footer: true
 hero:
   image: "/uploads/hero-image-2.jpg"
-display_title: Why TrueCoders Exists
+display_title: Our Story
-subtitle: Our aim is to bridge the gap of tech talent in our community with TrueCoders
+subtitle: We are more than just a bootcamp
 call_to_action:
   title: Find Out More
   url: "/contact"
 ---

-# We're TrueCoders
+# We Are TrueCoders

 ## Our Mission

-We believe smart passionate people should always be engaged doing what they love to do and driving local innovation for our community.
-Our mission is to educate, elevate, and supply smart passionate people with authentic coding skills to ensure they're capable of solving real-world programming problems.
+We believe that smart, passionate people should always be engaged, doing what they love to do.
+Our mission is to educate smart and passionate people as they become skilled developers, to keep them engaged working with companies solving real-world problems, and to continue mentoring them as they grow their skill set.

 We are not: